Tudor Cottage, Church Street, Warrington. Thursday 16 August, 1973

 A view of old Sankey Street taken with a box camera.
 The awkward viewfinder meant the camera had to be held at waist level, making it difficult to avoid camera tilt.
 Photograph taken Sunday 9 September 1973.
 In the following month the buildings on the right were prepared for demolition.
 The new Marks and Spencer store was built at the side of the old one to avoid interruption of business.

-Near the top of Cairo St with old M&S on the right.
+Sankey Street near the top of Cairo St with old M&S on the right.
 Baker's and Willey's are are closed ready for demolition, but the old Marks and Spencer's remained open for another four years.
 The datestone by the drainpipe reads 1755.
 Thursday, 6 September 1973

 Sankey Street from a similar viewpoint on 13 September 2009